 Is San Diego Tap Water Safe to Drink?
+A Local Water Quality Guide

 Quick Summary: San Diego tap water meets federal and state safety standards, but it still contains contaminants like HAA5, TTHMs, arsenic, and uranium that may pose health risks over time.
 These substances often exceed the stricter health guidelines set by the Environmental Working Group (EWG), even though they’re legally allowed.
 Aging infrastructure, pollution, and natural disasters like wildfires and earthquakes can further impact water quality.
 To ensure safer drinking water, residents are encouraged to use certified filtration systems like reverse osmosis or activated carbon filters.